-Although these sites contain great information, we do not endorse everything on all of them - be discerning.
+These sites contain great information (although we do not endorse everything on all of them).

 Apologetics Index - The Dutch webmaster was involved for seven years in an abusive evangelical church group in the USA, and now lives in Holland.
 This is a huge Christian site packed with good information.
 They also have a new site devoted to the subject of Grace and Mercy--scroll to the bottom and click "Start Here" to read some encouraging chapters from the book, Grace Plus Nothing, by Jeff Harkin.

 Battered Sheep - "The purpose of this ministry is essentially twofold: to educate, and to encourage Christians regarding authoritarian and abusive churches."

 The Blog of Lema Nal is run by a former member of a spiritually abusive group.
 Nal does a great job searching out internet resources on spiritual abuse on the internet.

 Carol Giambolvo's Cult Information and Recovery - Carol is a former cult member who has been deeply involved since 1984 with the International Cultic Studies Association (formerly AFF) and reFOCUS, organizing and conducting recovery workshops, writing and counseling.
 One of her excellent articles is Coping with Triggers, something that plagues many former Assembly members in certain situations.

 Cult Awareness and Information Centre - Mainly a recovering Jehovah's Witness and ex-Mormon site, but has a lot of good general information as well.
 It's creepy, by the way, how similar the Assemblies were in some ways to the JWs--going door to door, shunning those who leave, not celebrating Christmas or Easter, and on and on....

 Ex-Cult.org - Lots of links and several good articles.